 - Users as the new user created.

 - Objects as All Assets.
-In case you want to restrict it to a set of assets, you can select some other object too.
+If you want to restrict it to a set of assets, you can also select some other object.

 Generate API Keys.
 Refer to Generate API Keys for more details.